The Nursing Team

 Outside of work, Jennifer enjoys walking all those dogs, sewing, hiking, and more.

-Mike is a Pharmacy Technician and Purchaser at Infusion Solutions.
+Melissa is a Nurse Scheduler at Infusion Solutions.

 Marc is a Pharmacy Technician here at Infusion Solutions.